unyt-org/uix/docs/manual/03 JSX.md

 ## Reactivity

 Thanks to DATEX, elements created with JSX are inherently reactive, even if they are not declared inside a component function.
 JSX elements accept plain JavaScript values *or* DATEX Refs as attribute values and element contents.
-When passing plain JavaScript values, the component is not updated dynamically:
+Passing plain JavaScript values, does not dynamically update the component:

 ```tsx
 let myClass = "xyz";